How to add / invite developers, account and application approvals, contacting developers, etc.

-On the Accounts page of your Admin Portal, create the new account.
 As an admin, you can skip even some of the required fields.
 If you want to invite users to the account securely, you can also skip the password fields.
 However the email on this main admin account must be unique among all users.

 1.2.
 Step 2: Set up applications